National Flower of India: The Story Behind India's Beloved Lotus Flower

 Lotus Symbology in Other Cultures: Cross-Cultural Connections

-There is more about the lotus flower than just a national symbol of India.
+There is more about the lotus flower than just a symbol of the national flower of India.
 Beyond India, the lotus flower holds diverse symbolic meanings in various cultures worldwide.
 Some of the countries that show great importance to our national flower are:

 Across these cultures, the lotus flower’s universal appeal as a symbol of purity, enlightenment, and growth underscores its timeless significance in the human narrative.